On leveraging constrained smooth additive regression models for global optimization: Computational results

 { }

 As shown in Table~\ref{tab:results_HUC}, solving the original problem with any of the tested general-purpose MINLP solvers leads to poor results after the 600 second time limit.
-Gurobi declares the original problem as infeasible, while BARON, COUENNE, and BONMIN return objective values that are far below the best known feasible value of $14533.1$.
-These outcomes confirm the difficulty of solving the original problem and motivate addressing it with the proposed MiSSOC algorithm.
+Gurobi declares the original problem as infeasible, while BARON, COUENNE and BONMIN return objective values that are far below the best known feasible value of 14533.1.
+Recall that this is a maximization problem.
+These outcomes confirm the difficulty of solving the original problem and motivate addressing it with the proposed MISSOC algorithm.

-Solving the problem with MiSSOC through the different surrogate formulations yields significantly better results in most cases.
-In general, the objective values obtained are much closer to the best known feasible solution.
+Addressing the problem through MISSOC using the different approximations given by distinct degrees yields significantly better results in most cases.
+In general, the objective values obtained are much closer to that of the best known feasible solution.
 More importantly, the objective values in some cases even improve it.
 This is a very relevant result given that this instance is a real-world case study.
 Improving the best feasible solution known occurs with SC-MINLP and Gurobi for degrees 5 to 7, BARON for degrees 5 and 6 and BONMIN with degree 4.
-However, in this last case, the quality of the solution cannot be assessed since BONMIN does not report the optimality gap.
-In the remaining cases, the gaps are either zero, near zero or very small, indicating high-quality solutions.

-When solving the surrogate problems with COUENNE, it does not improve the best known feasible solution for any degree.
-Indeed, in general, it underperforms when compared to the other solvers.
+When using COUENNE in MISSOC, it does not improve the best known feasible solution for any degree.
+Indeed, in general, it underperforms across all degrees when compared to the other solvers.
 It returns the lowest (and therefore worst) objective values for degrees 2 and 3, reports infeasibility for degrees 4 and 7, fails to find a feasible solution within the time limit for degree 6 (indicated with ``n/a'') and returns a solution significantly below the best known feasible value for degree 5.